12017189/Project/README.md

 Alternatively, GetTweets.py can be run from a terminal to collect tweets using Twitter's Streaming API:
 $ python GetTweets.py > filename.txt

+Line 37 in Sentiment_Analysis.py, needs to be adjusted accordingly.